Tuesday, October 01, 2024

 Common Whitetail - male

-The aquatic larvae feed on smaller insect larvae, small crayfish, and even tadpoles or minnows.
+The aquatic larvae feed on smaller insect larvae, small crayfish, and tadpoles or minnows.

-These are not one of those dragonflies which when mating and laying eggs fly around attached to each other for long periods.
+Not one of those dragonflies which, when mating and laying eggs, fly around attached to each other for long periods.
 Whitetail mating takes about three seconds.
 They hunt on the wing, rather than from a perch.

 Great Blue Skimmer